vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 SANSKRIT SLOKA:

-In the world of everyday life (a king sometimes uses his dependents and ornaments to serve the purposes of those who are dear to bim like bis sons, wives etc.) and in the Vedas, it is declared that all the gods make their offeriogs to the devotee.
+In the world of everyday life (a king sometimes uses his dependents and ornaments to serve the purposes of those who are dear to him like bis sons, wives etc.) and in the Vedas, it is declared that all the gods make their offeriogs to the devotee.
 Even 80, the Lord of Lakshmi uses sentient beings and non-sentient things to serve for ever the purposes of those who have won His regard, because He is independent and is their Master.
 So, for us whose minds have been disciplined by the teaching of such as the prince of sannayasins (viz.
-Sri Ramanuja), the service of the Lord extends as far as the service of those wbo are dear to Him (Bhagavatas).
+Sri Rāmanuja), the service of the Lord extends as far as the service of those wbo are dear to Him (Bhagavatas).

 •